-Remember it is your statutory responsibility to inform school of the whereabouts of your child / children and this form must be completed to fulfil this responsibility.
+Please consider this information carefully before requesting leave.
+If you still want to request leave, remember it is your statutory responsibility to inform school of the whereabouts of your child / children during term time and the information overleaf must be completed to fulfil this responsibility.

-Child / Children's name/s Year/s
+Child / Children's

-1 st day of absence from school Date of return to school
+name/s

+and year groups

+1st day of absence:

+Return to school date

+W-1-1

-Total number of school days
+Total number of

+school days missed

-Reason for absence (including holiday destination v
+Reason for absence

-d my child is still absent, I may be fined by means trates Court by the Local Authority.
+(including holiday

+destination if

+relevant)

+Discount attack and

+Please attach any relevant evidence

+that will help school to make an informed

+decision.

+decision.

+Parental Declaration:

+I understand the thresholds of absence within the National Framework and that if my application for leave is denied and my child is still absent, both parents may receive an Education Penalty Notice or other enforcement action if these thresholds are met.

-Name (please print) Signed: Parent/Carer
+Name (please print)

+Signed: Parent/Carer

 Date

 FOR SCHOOL USE ONLY:

-Received by Date Auth code
+Received by

-Has the parent / carer been informed that this abs ence will/ will not be authorised?
-Y/ N
+Has the parent / carer been informed that this absence will/ will not be authorised?
+Y/N

 How has the parent / carer been informed?
-Email / Phone call / face to face
+Email / Phone call/ face to face

-Parents / carers informed by Date informed
+Parents / carers informed by

+Date Information